 Article 13 requires Member States to: "...identify the pathways which require priority action because of the volume of species or of the potential damage caused by the species entering the Union through those pathways."
 The "volume" as set out in the EU IAS Regulation was found to be difficult to assess, as information is scant (see also Adriaens, 2016).
 Hence, we used a crude assessment of the frequency of introduction of the species with a given pathway as a proxy for volume in the absence of interception data.
 To this end, we performed an assessment of the frequency of introduction of the species for each introduction pathway identified and allocated them in three categories (TABLE 3).
 The scores were reviewed by experts.
 Bearing in mind the absence of quantitative data on pathways in Belgium and the limited information available (e.g. due to a lack of interception data), the assessment of frequency followed a precautionary approach.
-When the pathway was mentioned in international literature but its relevance could not be corroborated for Belgium, a score (0.33) was allocated instead of a zero.
+When the pathway was mentioned in international literature, but its relevance could not be corroborated for Belgium, a score (0.33) was allocated instead of a zero.
 This way all potential pathways were considered in the analysis.
 All scores for each species frequency of use in each pathway are available in Annex 1 of the report.
+For the pathway "escape", we considered the historical popularity of the species in the domestic Belgian trade when allocating a score.